 Practicing discipline is key to maintaining the budget you have set.
 As a single parent, take a look at Freecycle.
 Some people give away things that you pay hundreds of dollars for.

-9. Check in with yourself every week financially.
+- Check in with yourself every week financially.
 Sit down and take a weekly assessment of what you need.
 Look at future spending needs as well.
 Balance your bank book.
 Make certain to pay your bills.
-During this financial check and you can write your grocery list as well.
+During this financial check, you can write your grocery list as well.

 Here Is Your Single Parent Power Booster

-You can plan your financial future without answering to anyone.
+You can plan your financial future without answering anyone.

-When you make the decision to do better by budgeting for yourself and your child/children, you don't have to worry about someone else messing it up.
+When you decide to do better by budgeting for yourself and your child/children, you don’t have to worry about someone else messing it up.
 You can apply what you learn in this guide.

-If you are the sole planner, you don't have to cringe when your significant other has overdrawn the account.
-No embarrassing moments at the grocery check out when your debit card is declined.
+If you are the sole planner, you don’t have to cringe when your significant other has overdrawn the account.
+No embarrassing moments at the grocery checkout when your debit card is declined.
 You and you alone are in charge of how your money is managed.
-Take this single parent booster shot and run with it all the way to the bank.
+Take this single-parent booster shot and run with it to the bank.

 The Technology Of Budgeting

-EASY Wireless offers the benefits from the Affordable Connectivity Program.
+EASY Wireless offers the benefits of the Affordable Connectivity Program.
 If you qualify for certain government-sponsored programs, you may also qualify for the ACP.
-Put EASY Wireless on your list, Not only can you receive a free SIM card to pop into your phone, you will have access to the internet.
+Put EASY Wireless on your list, Not only can you receive a free SIM card to pop into your phone, but you will also have access to the internet.
 To see if you qualify fill out the box below.

 Start Saving Today!

-• Best Budgeting App For Over spenders - Pocket Guard
+- Best Budgeting App for Spenders – Pocket Guard

 You've Uncovered All Of The Scary Monsters When It Comes To Your Budget